mjfernez/mjfernez/README.md

   or the bulky IDEs I was taught on so I never really took code *seriously* until I had a course with MATHLAB in my junior year of college.
 Soon after I found GNU Octave, then Linux, and Python and well.... got hooked from there!
 Eventually got bit by the security bug while I was floundering in a Physics PHD program.
-Instead of studying stat mech, I was up for hours trying to do hackthissite excercises, so I jumped ship into a Cybersecurity Master's program!
+Instead of studying stat mech, I was up for hours trying to do hackthissite excercises and reading man pages, so I jumped ship into a cybersecurity program!

   I've been working as an Infosec Analyst at Adelphi University since 2019